 Why it worked: He treated the AI output as a rough draft, not a finished product.
 Every article included his real opinions and testing data.

-I ran a tech news aggregator using RSS feeds with light AI rewriting.
-Published 20 to 30 posts per day.
+I ran a tech news aggregator using RSS feeds in 2023, publishing 20 to 30 posts per day.

 - Initial spike to 15,000 monthly sessions